Nadal beats Tsitsipas to stay in contention at ATP Finals - WHIZ News

 But he broke for a 5-3 lead in the second set and again to make it 6-5 in the third, then converted his first match point when Tsitsipas netted a forehand.

+After the match, Nadal was presented with a trophy on court for having secured the year-end No. 1 ranking.

-Regardless of whether he advances, Nadal is guaranteed to leave London with the year-end No. 1 ranking after Novak Djokovic was eliminated in the group stage on Thursday with a loss to Roger Federer.
+Novak Djokovic’s chances of overtaking him ended when he was eliminated in the group stage on Thursday with a loss to Federer.

 It’s the fifth time that the 19-time Grand Slam winner ends the year atop the rankings, tied for second on the all-time list with Djokovic, Federer and Jimmy Connors.
 Pete Sampras did it six times.